yasmine-mustafa-web/TODOLIST/README.md

+# To-do-list:

-A very simple to-do-list just made to learn JavaScript.
+It is a simple to-do-list I have made to apply on JS.

-You can write your lists you wanna do.
+# feautres:

+You can add , delete and dashed the done one.

+# tech stack :

-used HTML and JS.
+HTML , JavaScript and little of CSS.